jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## To Upgrade Our Civilization We Need To Reach for the Tools

 Do you love stories?
 I think it's a safe bet to say that you do.
 Who doesn't?
 They entertain us after a hard day of work, bring us together to share our joys, and (my favorite) open our minds.
-Stories show us the different rules, philosophies, and technologies of foreign cities, mythical worlds, and galaxies far, far away.
+Stories show us the different rules, philosophies, and technologies of foreign cities, mythical worlds, and galaxies far far away.

 Stories are so compelling because they're so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 Stories aren't debates.
 We take the protagonist's side.
 Thus, Romeo and Juliet's love is beautiful and worth dying for, while their families' feud is ignorant and stupid.
 Luke Skywalker's rebellion is righteous and worth fighting for, while Darth Vader's empire is wicked and should be destroyed.